Asia Interreligious Development Network

 An organizing gathering held in Hong Kong included 13 Asian scholar-activists from nine different countries (including China, Indonesia, Japan, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Taiwan), with facilitation provided by DI Founder and President, Leonard Swidler, and staff from HKBU.
-A second gathering was held February 29-March 1, 2016 at De La Salle University in Manila, the Philippines, and was led by Professor Swidler and DI Executive Director, Rebecca Mays.
+A second gathering was held February 29-March 1, 2016 at De La Salle University in Manila, the Philippines, and was led by Professor Swidler and DI Executive Director (now Director of Education) Rebecca Mays.

 The overall and initial purpose of AIDN is three-fold: